monero-project/monero-site/README.md

 Navigate to the `/_i18n/` folder and open `en.yml`.

 Go down until you find the `library` section.
 You will notice a list separated by hyphenated `-category` tags in a `books:` section.

-**DO NOT MESS WITH THE FORMATTING OR INDENTATION OF ANYTHING OR JEKYLL WILL NOT BUILD PROPERLY!**

 Find the category that best corresponds your publication and copy the code below:
 ```